Why choose Butler for your Master's degree?

 - Indianapolis Youth Orchestra Fellowship (formerly New World Youth Symphony Orchestra)

 Tuition waivers cover part or all of tuition for one academic year.
 Any fees outside of tuition, such as Applied Music Instruction fees and housing, are not covered by a tuition waiver.
-Tuition waivers typically available are:
+Click here to view full descriptions of Tuition Waivers.
+Awards typically include:

 Applying for an Assistantship or Tuition Waiver

-NOTE: Some assistantships/fellowships may require an interview.
-Students will be contacted via email by the School of Music office to schedule any required interviews.
+NOTE: Many assistantships and tuition waivers require an interview or audition.
+Students will be contacted via email by the School of Music office to schedule any required interviews or auditions.
 If you have questions or concerns, please contact firstname.lastname@example.org OR 317-940-9065.

 Additional Financial Aid